AVIK-geophy/Seismic_Segmentation_Misc/README.md

 The segmented dataset is provided in the data folder with this repository.

 ## Programming Environmernt & Final Segmentation Results:
 The code is accomplished in the Spyder IDE locally.
-Example of segmented image, original images and masked images in training (left) and testing (right) data are shown below.
+Example of original images, prepared masked images and final U-Net segmented images in training (left) and testing (right) data are shown below.

 <img width="464" height="688" alt="image" src="https://github.com/user-attachments/assets/02c79e72-4cea-4b41-a582-c64877b733e0" />